- Roofing materials

 - Control Access to Various Zones

-In addition to tracking workers using RFID Tags, the GAO RFID Access Control System can be set up at the entrance of different mining zones to track the movement of mining workers and vehicles.
+In addition to tracking workers using RFID Tags, some other things that are critical in nature needs our attention, the access to restricted zones should be controlled and with our history in handling such situations, we can suggest you a system for controlling access, it can be set up at the entrance of different mining zones to track the movement of mining workers and vehicles.
 RFID tags attached to a workers helmet or vest and RFID Vehicle Tags for machinery can help provide access rights to different zones.
 Keeping a strict control over who and what can enter certain zones keeps the mine operation safe.

 Contact us for more information on how our RFID System can be configured for your organization.